 Texts in Conversation

-In 1 Kings, Rehoboam is placed in the role of Pharaoh, increasing the people’s heavy labor, while Jeroboam is portrayed as another Moses who tries to free them from harsh labor.
-This deliberate parallel echoes the Exodus story, where Pharaoh rejected Moses’s plea for freedom and made their work harder.
+In 1 Kings, Rehoboam is depicted like Pharaoh, increasing the people’s heavy labor, while Jeroboam is depicted like Moses who tries to free them from it.
+This echoes Exodus, where Pharaoh rejected Moses’s plea for freedom and made the work harder.

 Share: